Bay Adelaide Centre - West Tower

 Toronto, ON M5H 2S7

 Steve Halperin serves as counsel at Goodmans after more than 30 years as a partner and more than 20 years as a member of the Executive Committee.
-He is a past Co-Chair of the firm’s corporate securities group at Goodmans.
+He is a past Co-Chair of the firm’s corporate securities group.
 His practice has for many years been focused upon transactional corporate and securities law, with particular emphasis on domestic and international corporate finance, mergers and acquisitions and corporate governance (including activist shareholders) matters.
 Between late 2007 and early 2009, Steve acted as lead counsel to the Pan Canadian Investors Committee for Third Party Asset Backed Commercial Paper, which initiated and successfully implemented the $32 billion restructuring of that market, the largest court supervised restructuring ever undertaken in Canada.